airhdl/spi-to-axi-bridge/README.md

-# spi-to-axi-bridge
+# SPI to AXI4-Lite Bridge

-SPI to AXI4-lite bridge
+An SPI to AXI4-lite bridge for controlling an airhdl register map over SPI.